ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 **May not be worth it**

-- Client-side task index, to speed up the patient summary view?
+- Client-side task index, to speed up the client's patient summary view?
 (Not clear that this is a major performance problem!)

 Server
 ------

 **Priority**

-- Test task index.
-In particular (1) check group permissions; (2) check that upload works correctly and updates indexes.

-  Design note: we should not have a client-side index that gets uploaded.
-This is a bit risky (trusting clients with the server's index); the client's index couldn't use server PKs (which we'd want); etc.

 - Facility to dump entire groups e.g. daily to a database.